Anne, Princess Royal: Kidnapping attempt

-Eventually, Anne exited the other side of the limousine, as had her lady-in-waiting, Rowena Brassey.
-A passing pedestrian, a former boxer named Ron Russell, punched Ball and led Anne away from the scene.
-At that point, Police Constable Michael Hills happened upon the scene; he too was shot by Ball, but he had already called for police backup.
-Detective Constable Peter Edmonds answered, gave chase, and finally arrested Ball.
-Beaton, who had been Anne's sole bodyguard, later said about royal security "I had nothing… There was no back-up vehicle.
+Anne eventually exited from the opposite side of the limousine, as did her lady-in-waiting, Rowena Brassey.
+A passing pedestrian, former boxer Ron Russell, punched Ball and led Anne away from the scene.
+Police Constable Michael Hills then arrived; he too was shot, but had already called assistance.
+Detective Constable Peter Edmonds responded, pursued Ball, and arrested him.
+Beaton, who had been Anne's sole bodyguard, later reflected on royal security at the time, saying "I had nothing… There was no back-up vehicle.
 The training was non-existent; but then again, [we thought] nothing was going to happen.
 They are highly specialised now, highly trained."
-Immediately after the attack the use of only a single protection officer was stopped, and the Walther PPK pistol was replaced.
+Following the attack, the practice of assigning only a single protection officer was ended, and the Walther PPK was replaced.

-Beaton, Hills, Callender, and McConnell were hospitalised, and recovered from their wounds.
+Beaton, Hills, Callender, and McConnell were hospitalised and recovered from their injuries.
 For his defence of Anne, Beaton was awarded the George Cross by the Queen, who was visiting Indonesia when the incident occurred; Hills and Russell were awarded the George Medal, and Callender, McConnell, and Edmonds were awarded the Queen's Gallantry Medal.
-Anne visited Beaton in hospital and thanked him for his assistance.
-It was widely reported that the Queen paid off Russell's mortgage, but this is not true: Russell said in 2020 that a police officer suggested it might happen, so he stopped paying his mortgage in anticipation and nearly had his house repossessed after four months.
+Anne visited Beaton in hospital to thank him.
+It was widely reported that the Queen paid off Russell's mortgage, but this was untrue: Russell stated in 2020 that a police officer had suggested it might happen, leading him to stop making payments and nearly lose his home after four months.

 Ball pleaded guilty to attempted murder and kidnapping.
-After being diagnosed with schizophrenia, he was detained in mental hospitals for 45 years.
-He was released in 2019.
-In 2025, he made claims of innocence, stating that the attempt was meant to fail as part of a stunt.
-The attempted kidnapping of Anne is the focus of the Granada Television-produced docudrama To Kidnap a Princess (2006) and inspired story lines in Tom Clancy's novel Patriot Games.
+After being diagnosed with schizophrenia, he was detained in mental hospitals for 45 years and released in 2019.
+In 2025, he claimed innocence, stating that the attempt had been intended to fail as part of a stunt.
+The attempted kidnapping is the subject of the Granada Television docudrama To Kidnap a Princess (2006) and inspired storylines in Tom Clancy's novel Patriot Games.